Using Emacs - the good and the bad

 So far I’ve been pretty positive about emacs, and not really said anything of substance against it.
 I find it an excellent tool, but it wasn’t always thus.
 Emacs is hard work to learn.
-In About Face Alan Cooper introduces the idea of Pedagogic Command Vectors.
+In title Alan Cooper introduces the idea of Pedagogic Command Vectors.
 Simply put, a pedagogic vector is a part of the interface which helps teach new users what functionality is available and introduces them gently to some of the other command vectors.
 In typical Windows programs the menu is a classic example.
 You can scan the menus to see what the program does, and many menu items tell you what the keyboard shortcut is (in fact all those where such shortcuts exist).
 Emacs is very poor at this.

 If you run emacs under X you do at least get a menu bar, but it is by no means complete.
 This is no great surprise since emacs has roughly 650 functions in the version I’m using now.
 That many functions don’t sit neatly on menus.
 However, the menus don’t even include a reasonable working set.
 What’s worse, they don’t always have the keyboard equivalent marked.
 On the Files menu there is an entry for killing the current buffer (there’s a buffer menu too, so why is this entry not on that?).
 However, I have never seen, on any version of emacs I’ve ever used, that entry have its key-binding displayed.
 The Key binding is “C-x k”, but you’d never know.
 As a teacher the menus are not very helpful.